TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

          Since TYPO3 4.3, it is possible to declare classes in this file so that they will be automatically detected by the TYPO3 autoloader.
 This means that it is not necessary to require the related class files anymore.
-See the "Autoloading" chapter for more details.
+See the :ref:`autoload` chapter for more details.

  - :Filename: ext\_api\_php.dat
    :Description: